DovetailSoftware/sdk-docs/docfx_project/sdk/fcSDK~FChoice.Foundation.FCGeneric~MaximumRows.md

 ﻿### MaximumRows Property (FCGeneric)

-Controls the maximum number of rows to be returned by the Genric Query.
+Controls the maximum number of rows to be returned by the Generic Query.

 #### Syntax